 I’ll start this post in the same way every blog post about GDPR starts: by saying, in capital letters, that I AM NOT A LAWYER.
 No seriously, I hope this post will be helpful to those who are trying to figure out what they need to do about GDPR.
 But you should definitely, absolutely, talk to a lawyer.
 There is simply no way you can do this yourself.

-With that disclaimer out of the way… We’ve been working on getting ready for the EU General Data Protection Regulation (GDPR) for the past few months, and we’re finally at a point where I’m pretty confident in saying that Postmark is fully compliant and ready for when the law goes into effect on May 25, 2018.
+With that disclaimer out of the way… We’ve been working on getting ready for the EU General Data Protection Regulation (GDPR) for the past few months, and have made significant progress in advance of when the law goes into effect on May 25, 2018.
 We had to make some interesting decisions and trade-offs along the way, especially since we’re a small company without legal counsel on staff.
 I wanted to share a few thoughts on what we learned along the way to becoming GDPR compliant, with the hope that it will help streamline the process for your business.

 Side note: if you're a US company with no EU presence and you're wondering if you should care about this, the answer is YES.
 Even if you don’t care about it, your EU customers do, and it will affect whether they use your product.
 From a purely legal perspective, if you process EU citizen data, which will be [checks clipboard] pretty much every company, this law applies to you.

 First, it’s important to note that this is not just another obscure privacy law that you can ignore.
 TechCrunch accurately describes the law as “Data protection + teeth”.
 Karen Cohen wrote a very succinct summary of what this means for you:

 Businesses that are not compliant may get sanctioned up to 4% of the annual worldwide turnover or fined up to € 20M (the higher of the two), per infringement.
 If your company processes any information of EU citizens you should start paying attention.